re3Dprinting/klipper_config/README.md

 # klipper_config
-Klipper Configuration files for Gigabot 3D-Printers
+Klipper Configuration files for the NASA Ignite printer

 # Gigabot Touchscreen
 The Gigabot Touchscreen is built ontop of FullPageOS